comaps/website/content/support/how-often-are-the-maps-updated/index.md

 Map updates are tied to app updates.
 Therefore, you need to update the app first before you can update the maps.

-We planned for te future to separate maps updates and app updates, to push maps updates more often.
+We planned for the future to separate maps updates and app updates, to push maps updates more often.